TEMPLATE LANGUAGE TO INCLUDE IN SYLLABI:

 Gephardt Institute

-Students play an essential role in a vibrant and functioning democracy!
+Students play an essential role in a vibrant and functioning democracy.
 State and local elections take place throughout the year and have a direct impact on our communities.
-You can register to vote, request an absentee ballot, confirm your polling location, and get Election Day reminders at http://wustl.turbovote.org for any of the 50 states and Washington D.C.
+Visit vote411.org to find dates and details of upcoming elections in every state.
+You can register to vote, request an absentee ballot, confirm your polling location, and get Election Day reminders at https://wustl.turbovote.org for any of the 50 states and Washington D.C.
 WashU students are considered Missouri residents, and eligible student voters can register to vote in the state of Missouri or their home state.
+You need to update your voter registration every time you move, even within the same city.

-If you are ineligible to vote, you can participate by encouraging your friends to register and vote, engaging your peers in local issues, and taking part in other civic and community engagement activities.
-For more resources on voting and other civic and community engagement opportunities, please visit http://washuvotes.wustl.edu and http://gephardtinstitute.wustl.edu.
+Whether or not you’re eligible to vote, you can participate by encouraging your friends to register and vote, engaging your peers in local issues, and taking part in other civic and community engagement activities.
+For more resources on voting and other civic and community engagement opportunities, including Civic Action Week, please visit http://washuvotes.washu.edu and http://gephardtinstitute.washu.edu.

 University Libraries

-University Libraries include seven unique locations across the Danforth Campus, but they are much more than just beautiful, quiet spaces for studying and group work.
-The Libraries include librarians for every discipline on campus, with the expertise to work with you to develop research ideas and find the best resources to meet your needs; or you are welcome to explore our research guides, tailored for each subject and available online.
-The Libraries hold five million items in the collection—print books, journals, electronic resources, databases, and millions more accessible through interlibrary loan—and you can find it all at the search on our home page.
+WashU Libraries include seven unique locations across the Danforth Campus, but they are much more than just beautiful, quiet spaces for studying and group work.
+The Libraries include librarians for every discipline on campus, with the expertise to work with you to develop research ideas and find the best resources to meet your needs; you are also encouraged to explore our research guides, tailored for each subject and available online.
+The Libraries hold over five million items in the collections—print books, journals, electronic resources, databases, and millions more accessible through interlibrary loan—and you can find it all at the search on our home page.
 Additional resources for students include special collections, data services, citation help, digital publishing, and more.
 Visit the Libraries website for more details about these and other ways that the Libraries are here to support your academic success.

 [Note to faculty: You are welcome to list the contact information for your subject librarian directly on your syllabus, and/or reach out to your subject librarian to create a research guide curated to the needs of your class.]